mariliacss/redes-projeto1/README.md

 ## How to Run the Code

+First you have to have installed or install the following packages:

+* CMake
+* SQLite3
+* SQLite3 development package

-After cloning the repository, run:
+Then, after cloning the repository, run:

 ```sh
  mkdir build